Are you trying to teach your teens soft skills?

-This can be difficult to flat out “teach” your child, but life generally throws enough curveballs that’s it’s not impossible to model.
+This can be difficult to flat out “teach” your child, but life generally throws enough curveballs that’s it’s not impossible to model these behaviors.

 Sports can be a wonderful place to hone this skill.
 Playing various positions, dealing with weather delays, coaching decisions, and even learning to “ride the bench” are all markers on the flexibility journey.

-But really any group activity can help a teen deal with navigating relationships.
-Orchestra, band, scouts, clubs, volunteer groups, etc. all provide an opportunity to work with different types of people.
+But really any group activity can help a teen deal with navigating relationships and collaboration.
+There are a lot of opportunities for middle and high school students to work in groups: Orchestra, band, scouts, clubs, volunteer organizations, etc. all provide an opportunity to work with different types of people.

-This can translate to being able to deal with deadline shifts, reassignments of responsibility, and business practices in the corporate world.
+This can translate to being able to deal with deadline shifts, reassignments of responsibility, challenging co-workers, and business practices in the corporate world.

 Having a strong-willed, creative, idea-driven child has also shown me that sometimes we have to help our kids be able to accept and value ideas that aren’t her own.